LatticeQCD/SIMULATeQCD/src/experimental/mdwf/README.md

 with the coupled 5D inner product that sums over all 4D sites, spin/color components, and fifth-dimensional slices.
 The scaffold in `MDWFNormalOperator.h` only composes a supplied forward operator `M` and a supplied adjoint operator `M^\dagger`; it does not derive or assume the MDWF adjoint.
 The normal form is HPD only if the adjoint implementation is mathematically correct and `M` has no null vector in the solved subspace.

+`MDWFAdjointOperator.h` supplies the current explicit adjoint scaffold: the 4D Wilson/clover part is adjointed with gamma5 hermiticity and the fifth-direction coupling is transposed explicitly in `s`.
+The first raw-MDWF nonzero solve keeps `c_sw = 0`, checks the adjoint identity, and solves only the normal equations.

 ## Planned stages

 1. Stage 1: 5D spinor representation.